Delta passenger tried to open emergency door as attention-grab to share vaccine views, feds say

 When asked why he attempted to open the emergency door in-flight, the Portland resident told police that he hoped passengers onboard would start filming him so that he had “the opportunity to share his thoughts on covid-19 vaccines,” according to an affidavit from FBI agent Adam T. Hoover.
 In a passenger video obtained by the Register-Guard, Demarre is seen yelling, “We’re all being lied to,” and muttering about coronavirus vaccines as he is taken off the plane by authorities.

-“Once in Portland, Demarre told officers he created the disturbance so other passengers would video record him sharing his personal views,” the DOJ wrote.
+“Once in Portland, Demarre told officers he created the disturbance so other passengers would video record him sharing his personal views,” the Justice Department wrote.

 Demarre is charged with threatening to interfere and interfering with a flight crew and attendants.
 He could face up to 20 years in prison if convicted, according to U.S. law.

-Assistant Federal Public Defender Gerald Needham, Demarre’s attorney, did not immediately respond to a request for comment early Tuesday.
+Assistant federal public defender Gerald Needham, Demarre’s attorney, did not immediately respond to a request for comment early Tuesday.
 Needham told a judge Monday that the allegations were “out of character” for his client, according to the Oregonian.

 A Delta spokesperson did not immediately respond to a request for comment.

 The charges against Demarre are among the latest in series of pandemic-era airplane disruptions that have brought about discussions for how to increase safety measures on flights.
 Delta Air Lines chief executive Ed Bastian urged Attorney General Merrick Garland earlier this month to support industry efforts to create a national list that would bar those convicted of onboard incidents from travel.
-Bastian wrote in a letter that such a list would not only reduce the number of future incidents involving disruptive passengers but would also “serve as a strong symbol of the consequences of not complying with crew member instructions.”
+Bastian wrote in a letter that such a list would not only reduce the number of future incidents involving disruptive passengers but would also “serve as a strong symbol of the consequences of not complying with crew member instructions on commercial aircraft.”

 The Federal Aviation Administration said that more than 70 percent of the thousands of reports of unruly passengers last year involved people who would not comply with the federal mandate to wear a face covering.